 Plan B Natural Health has been established to provide practical, natural solutions to your health challenges.
-It has grown out of my 20+ year career in complementary therapies in London, Orpington and Whitstable.
-I practice in the coastal village of Birchington, Kent and specialise in Homeopathy, the benefits of which I am sharing with my local community and the Thanet region.
-Homeopathy and Nutrition work beautifully together to help manage and reduce the scale of health challenges for the people of Thanet.
+It has grown out of my 20+ year career in Homeopathy in London, Orpington and Whitstable.
+I now practice in the coastal towns of Birchington and Herne Bay, Kent and combine natural nutrition advice with Homeopathy as I believe that what we eat is vital to our overall health and can only help homeopathic treatment.

-Plan B Natural Health is ideally located for those living in Birchington, Westgate, Broadstairs, Margate, St Nicholas and surrounding villages.
-I also continue to consult with patients from Herne Bay, Beltinge, Whitstable and Canterbury.
-But don't worry if live outside of the area - we can consult using Skype (read more here).
+Plan B Natural Health is ideally located for those living in Thanet and surrounding villages.
+I also have a practice in Herne Bay and see patients from Beltinge, Whitstable and Canterbury.
+But don't worry if you live outside of these areas - we can consult using Skype (read more here).

 The practice room is bright, quiet and private, providing a safe and pleasant space for you to share your story.
 Parking is available or, if you're using public transport, the clinic is a 5 minute walk from the Birchington train station or is served by regular bus routes 34, 38 and 8.

 Here's a few reasons why Plan B might interest you:-